 Table 15.1- Howard Gardner’s Multiple Intelligences (Lifespan Development: A Psychological Perspective by Martha Lally and Suzanne Valentine-French is licensed under CC BY-NC-SA 3.0; Table adapted from Gardner, H. (1999).
 Intelligence reframed: Multiple intelligence

 Let’s consider how Gardner’s theory of multiple intelligences helps early childhood educators support children’s holistic development and work with families as partners.
 It is an expectation that educators observe children’s play and interests to co plan learning opportunities and environments that align with the vision described in How Does Learning Happen?
 Being aware of Gardner’s nine types of intelligence facilitates educators to offer a broad range of opportunities for children.
 Opportunities which embrace the nine types of intelligence support all children’s development and well-being.
 Some children will be engaged because the opportunity recognizes one of their dominant intelligences while others may be curious to explore an opportunity that supports an intelligence that may not be dominant for them.
 This practice also reflects Loris Malaguzzi’s concept “One Hundred Languages of Children”.
 Loris Mallaguzzi (1920-1994) was the founder of the Reggio Emilia Approach.
-He believed that there are multiple ways that children can express their ideas, thoughts and feelings.
+They believed that there are multiple ways that children can express their ideas, thoughts and feelings.

 The concept of multiple intelligences has been influential in the field of formal education and where teachers have used Gardner’s theory to differentiate instruction for individual students.
 Multiple intelligence theory (Gardner, 1983, as cited in Paris, Ricardo, Raymond, & Johnson, 2021) can be considered in three main areas: the manner in which a lesson is presented, the tasks assigned to students and the way students can demonstrate their understanding (assessment).
 For instance, to teach math problems to students who have particularly good a high degree of kinesthetic intelligence, a teacher might encourage the students to move their bodies or hands according to the numbers (Lally & Valentine-French, 2019).